 TIM VERNON / SCIENCE PHOTO LIBRARY TIM VERNON / SCIENCE PHOTO LIBRARY

 Mosquito transmitting malaria.
 Computer artwork of a mosquito with its proboscis inserted into a person's skin to feed on blood.
 Only the females of the species suck blood.
 Mosquitoes (family Culicidae) are a vector for several human diseases, such as malaria and yellow fever.
 Here the protozoan parasite Plasmodium, which causes malaria in humans, is being transferred to the host's bloodstream.
-It is in its sporozoite stage (blue, centre).
+It is in its sporozoite stage (blue, lower centre).

 Model release not required.
 Property release not available.